Russia to hold biggest war games in nearly four decades

 NATO says it has beefed up its forces in eastern Europe to deter potential Russian military action after Moscow annexed Ukraine’s Crimea in 2014 and backed a pro-Russian uprising in eastern Ukraine.

 The war games, which will take place from Sept.
 11-15, are likely to displease Japan which has already complained about what it says is a Russian military build-up in the Far East.

-Japanese Prime Minister Shinzo Abe is due to attend an economic forum in Vladivostok during the same period.
+Japanese Prime Minister Shinzo Abe is due to attend a forum in Vladivostok over the same period, and a Japanese Foreign Ministry official said on Tuesday Tokyo always paid attention to shifts in Russian-Chinese military cooperation.

-Shoigu told news agencies the war games would be the biggest since a Soviet military exercise, Zapad-81 (West-81) in 1981.
+Shoigu said the war games would be the biggest since a Soviet military exercise, Zapad-81 (West-81) in 1981.

 “In some ways they will repeat aspects of Zapad-81, but in other ways the scale will be bigger,” Shoigu told reporters, while visiting the Russian region of Khakassia.

-The Russian Ministry of Defense has said that Chinese and Mongolian military units would also take part in the exercise.
+The Russian Ministry of Defense has said that Chinese and Mongolian military units will also take part in the exercise.

 When asked if the cost of holding such a massive military exercise was justified at a time when Russia is faced with higher social spending demands, Kremlin spokesman Dmitry Peskov said such war games were essential.

-“The country’s ability to defend itself in the current international situation, which is often aggressive and unfriendly towards our country, means (the exercise) is justified and essential,” Peskov told reporters on a conference call.
+“The country’s ability to defend itself in the current international situation, which is often aggressive and unfriendly towards our country, means (the exercise) is justified,” Peskov told reporters on a conference call.

+When asked if China’s involvement meant Moscow and Beijing were moving towards an alliance, Peskov said it showed that the two allies were cooperating in all areas.

+China and Russia have taken part in joint military drills before but not on such a large scale.

 NATO spokesman Dylan White said that Russia had briefed the alliance on the planned exercise in May and that NATO planned to monitor it.
 Russia had invited military attaches from NATO countries based in Moscow to observe the war games, an offer he said was under consideration.